exercism/bash/concepts/pipelines/about.md

   For example, pipelines using multiple instances of `grep`, `cut`, `sed`, `awk`, and `tr` can generally be combined into a single `awk` command for efficiency.

 * The exit status of a pipeline is the exit status of the last command in the pipeline.
+  That means if some earlier command failed but the last command succeeded, the exit status of the whole pipline is zero.

-  However, there is a shell setting that can control this.
+  There is a shell setting that can change this;
+  if the "pipefail" setting is enabled (with `set -o pipefail`) then the pipeline's exit status will be:
+  * zero if all commands succeed, otherwise
-  The "pipefail" setting (enabled with `set -o pipefail`) will use the _**last** non-zero exit status_ of the commands in a pipeline as the pipeline's exit status, unless all commands succeeded.
+  * the _**last** non-zero exit status_ of the commands in the pipeline.
 ~~~~

 ## Command Lists